Gingernuts (horse): Background

 Gingernuts is a chestnut gelding who was bred by Goodwood Stud in Palmerston North.
 He was produced by Double Elle, a five-time winning daughter of Generous who descends on the female side from New Zealand Oaks winner Devante.
 Gingernuts was sired by Iffraaj, a stakes-winning son of Zafonic.
 He was sold as a weanling for only NZ$5000, then was put through the ring again in the 2015 Ready to Run Sale of two-year-olds.
-He was bought for NZ$42,500 by Te Akau Racing, a 35 member syndicate consisting of mostly first time owners.
+He was bought for NZ$42,500 by Te Akau Racing, a 35-member syndicate consisting of mostly first-time owners.
 He was trained by Steven Autridge and Jamie Richards.

 Racing career

 Gingernuts made his debut on 6 May 2016 in a 1200m maiden race at Pukekohe Park, finishing second.
 He then broke his maiden on 19 May at Hastings over a distance of 1300m.

 Gingernuts began his three-year-old campaign on a low-key note, winning one of three starts while competing at rural tracks such as Te Teko.
 Early in 2017, his trainers added blinkers to his equipment, which helped him focus.
-On 18 February, he dramatically stepped up in class in class for the Group II Avondale Guineas at Ellerslie, going off at odds of 26-to-one.
+On 18 February, he dramatically stepped up in class for the Group II Avondale Guineas at Ellerslie, going off at odds of 26-to-one.
 Gingernuts missed the start by six lengths and still appeared to have no chance with 600m remaining.
-However, he then found racing room and "sailed through" to win by a length.
+However, he and jockey Johnathan Parkes found racing room and "sailed through" to win by a length.
 The win prompted his connections to make a late nomination payment for the New Zealand Derby.

 Gingernuts was the second favourite for the 2017 New Zealand Derby on 4 March.
 Ridden by Opie Bosson, who had previously won several major races aboard Mongolian Khan, the chestnut gelding surged out of midfield to score a comfortable victory.
 The win sparked jubilant scenes among the owners, most wearing matching orange caps.
 "We didn't know where we were before the Avondale Guineas", said Richards.
 "There's a lot of excited owners here."

 Two weeks after his Derby win, Gingernuts crossed the Tasman to make his Australian debut in the Rosehill Guineas at a distance of 2000m.
 Over extremely heavy going, he settled in mid-pack, then unleashed his run with 800m remaining and struck the lead shortly after turning into the straight.
 He tired somewhat in the final 100m but was still over three lengths clear of the runner-up, Inference.
 "He just loves it the further they go and we knew he would handle the conditions," said Richards.
 "He had his ears pricked all the way up the straight and he was gawking and looking around," noted Bosson.
 "I was just trying to keep his mind on the job."